Introduction

 🧑💻 Sony's Camera SDK

 Sony's SDK is kind of bad/good. petabite/libsonyapi: Python binding for the Sony Camera API (github.com) It gave some helpful hints here about the API endpoints but still a no go.
-Put the camera in smart remote mode Apps tab > Application List > Smart Remote Embedded.
+Put the camera in smart remote mode Apps tab > Application List > Smart Remote Control Embedded.
+It will stay in this mode until connected to it.

 A quick NMAP scan when connected to the camera.